Matatizo katika Mwisho wa Safari

 In most cases, traveler’s diarrhea subsides by itself in about 3 to 5 days and requires only the steady intake of fluids to prevent dehydration.
 Ordinary clear liquids (without caffeine or alcohol) are adequate for most people.
 Young children and older people may benefit from powdered rehydration mixes or an oral rehydration solution.

 People who have moderate to severe symptoms (symptoms severe enough to disrupt activities) should consider taking an antibiotic, especially if they have vomiting, fever, abdominal cramps, or blood in the stool.
 Azithromycin is appropriate for most countries and is recommended for children and pregnant women.
 People should contact their doctor for an antibiotic prescription before travel.
-If people are 6 years of age or older and have no bloody stools, fever, or abdominal pain, they can also be treated with the antidiarrheal drug loperamide (which is available without a prescription).
+If people are 6 years of age or older and have no bloody stools, fever, or abdominal pain, they can also be treated with the antidiarrheal medication loperamide (which is available without a prescription).

 For older adults and young children, powdered rehydration mixes are available for travel.
 If these mixes are unavailable, rehydration solutions can be made by adding 6 teaspoons of sugar and 1 half teaspoon of salt to 1 liter of water.
 However, solutions should be prepared carefully because young children can become seriously ill or die if they drink much of a solution that has been incorrectly mixed (for example, if a rehydration mix has not been fully diluted).